lewisgodowski/LGKinect/README.md

 LGKinect
 ========

-LGKinect is a Processing sketch for sending a live Kinect feed to another application, via Syphon
+LGKinect is a Processing sketch for sending a live Kinect feed to another application, via Syphon.

 ## About